sn-00-x/aa4mg/README.md

-# Android Auto 4 MicroG (for A13)
+# Android Auto 4 MicroG (for A11, A12, A13)

-This is a [Magisk](https://topjohnwu.github.io/Magisk/) module that installs the required Android Auto dependencies,
-together with [XLauncher Unlocked](https://github.com/Rikj000/Android-Auto-XLauncher-Unlocked), onto de-googled devices running MicroG on Android 13!

-Tested under LineageOS 20 only, but should run on all Android 13 devices.
-*(See [here](https://github.com/sn-00-x/aa4mg/branches) for other Android versions)*
+This is a [Magisk](https://topjohnwu.github.io/Magisk/) module that provides an AA (Android Auto) stub as system app, optionally together with [XLauncher Unlocked](https://github.com/Rikj000/Android-Auto-XLauncher-Unlocked) and stubs for Google TTS, Google Maps & Google Search.
+It is intended to be used on de-googled devices running MicroG!

 ## Warning